Is Your Nervous System Out of Balance?

 What stands out

 • Bilateral stimulation.
 The only device in this roundup that stimulates both sides of the neck simultaneously.
-Among the four true tVNS devices, Nurosym and Truvaga stimulate one side only.
+Among the four true tVNS devices, Nuropod and Truvaga stimulate one side only.

 • Fully wireless and hands-free.
 No wires running to your ears.
 No generator clipped to your belt.
 Pulsetto stays in position while you make coffee, check email, or get dressed.